paulkarpenko/us-code-ui/uscode/title-06-domestic-security/chapter-001-homeland-security-organization.md

 (3) be subject to an annual performance evaluation by the Secretary, who shall determine as part of each such evaluation whether the Under Secretary for Management has made satisfactory progress toward achieving the goals set out in the performance agreement required under paragraph (2).

-**(d) System for Award Management consultation** The Under Secretary for Management shall require that all Department contracting and grant officials consult the System for Award Management (or successor system) as maintained by the General Services Administration prior to awarding a contract or grant or entering into other transactions to ascertain whether the selected contractor is excluded from receiving Federal contracts, certain subcontracts, and certain types of Federal financial and non-financial assistance and benefits.
+**(e) 11 So in original.
+There are two subsecs. (e).
+System for Award Management consultation** The Under Secretary for Management shall require that all Department contracting and grant officials consult the System for Award Management (or successor system) as maintained by the General Services Administration prior to awarding a contract or grant or entering into other transactions to ascertain whether the selected contractor is excluded from receiving Federal contracts, certain subcontracts, and certain types of Federal financial and non-financial assistance and benefits.

-**(e) Interoperable communications defined** In this section, the term “interoperable communications” has the meaning given that term in [section 194(g) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section194/g&num=0&edition=prelim).
+**(e) 1 Interoperable communications defined** In this section, the term “interoperable communications” has the meaning given that term in [section 194(g) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section194/g&num=0&edition=prelim).

 ### Statutory Notes

 #### Amendments
+2017—Subsec. (a)(5).
+Pub.
+L. 115–38, § 2(1), inserted “vehicle fleets (under subsection (c)),” after “equipment,”.

+Subsecs. (c) to (e).
+Pub.
+L. 115–38, § 2(2), (3), added subsec. (c), redesignated former subsec. (c) as (d), and redesignated former subsec. (d), relating to System for Award Management consultation, as (e).

 2016—Subsec. (a)(9) to (13).
 Pub.
 L. 114–328, § 1903(b)(1), added pars.
 (9) to (11), redesignated former pars.
 (10) and (11) as (12) and (13), respectively, and struck out former par.
 (9).
-Text of par.
+Prior to amendment, text of par.
 (9) read as follows: “The management integration and transformation process, as well as the transition process, to ensure an efficient and orderly consolidation of functions and personnel in the Department and transition, including—

 “(A) the development of a management integration strategy for the Department, and